 - Write from Dictation

 Out of these, your English language skill is displayed in three tasks.
-These involve writing sentences of your own.
+These involve writing sentences of

 - Summarise Written Text

 - Summarize Spoken Text